knievk/node/README.md

 Don't expect frequent and regular updates, I have school.

-A collaboartion with JPIE108 and knievk
+A collaboration with JPIE108 and knievk

 Last update: 4-05-18